KYTHERA Biopharmaceuticals, Inc. Announces Positive Interim Results from Open-Label Study of ATX-101

 - 96 percent of patients had unchanged or improved skin laxity based on the clinician rated Submental Skin Laxity Grading Scale (SMSLG)

-- Adverse events were primarily of mild to moderate intensity, transient and associated with the treatment area
+- Adverse events were of mild to moderate intensity, transient and primarily associated with the treatment area

+Topline results from this study were announced in November 2012.
 As previously announced, 71.3 percent of subjects had at least a one-grade improvement on the CR-SMFRS / PR-SMFRS composite and 14.0 percent had at least a two-grade improvement on the same composite measure.

 In August 2010, Bayer signed a licensing and collaboration development agreement with KYTHERA, thereby obtaining development and commercialization rights to ATX-101 outside of the U.S. and Canada.
 Bayer recently completed two pivotal Phase III trials of ATX-101 in Europe for the reduction of submental fat.
-Positive topline results from these trials were reported in the second quarter of 2012.
+Topline results from these trials were reported in the second quarter of 2012.
 KYTHERA completed enrollment in its pivotal Phase III clinical program for ATX-101 in more than 1,000 subjects, randomized to ATX-101 or placebo, in 70 centers across the United States and Canada in August 2012.
 The Company expects to release topline results in mid-2013.

 About KYTHERA Biopharmaceuticals, Inc.